 If you know lighting is going to be a challenge at your next event, Garner says to:

 - Always shoot in RAW.
-While it does take up more room on your memory card, RAW images contain the golden nuggets of information that you allow you to adjust exposure, highlights, and shadows to your heart’s content.
+While it does take up more room on your memory card, RAW images contain the golden nuggets of information that allow you to adjust exposure, highlights, and shadows to your heart’s content.

 - Speaking of highlights and shadow, pay attention to these as they are areas where you can lose detail with overexposure or low lighting.